Composite Detection¶

-In addition to setting different detection rules based on different data ranges, you can also combine the results of multiple monitors through an expression into one monitor, and ultimately trigger alerts based on the combined results.
+In addition to setting different detection rules based on different data scopes, you can also combine the results of multiple monitors through expressions into a single monitor, ultimately triggering alerts based on the combined result.

 Detection Frequency¶

-The combined monitoring does not have a fixed detection frequency, but rather makes judgments based on the event states of the selected monitors.
-Since the detection frequencies of each monitor may not be the same, the highest detection frequency is selected for judgment.
+Composite monitoring does not have a fixed detection frequency.
+Instead, it makes judgments based on the event status of the selected monitors.
+Since the detection frequencies of individual monitors may vary, the largest detection frequency among them is used for synchronized judgment.

 For example: Monitor A has a detection frequency (5 minutes), Monitor B has a detection frequency (1 hour).
-Therefore, for the combined monitor A&&B, it follows B for judgment (once every hour).
-After B triggers a detection, it combines the latest detection result from Monitor B with the most recent detection result from Monitor A to perform a logical judgment.
+Then the composite monitor A&&B follows B for judgment (once per hour).
+After B triggers a detection, a logical judgment is made by combining the detection result of Monitor B with the latest detection result of Monitor A.

 Detection Configuration¶